57blocks/website-article/articles/Frontend Performance Optimization/README.md

 landingPages: ["Blockchain-dApps"]
 thumb: "thumb.png"
 thumb_h: "thumb_h.png"
-intro: "If your site is loading slowly, what can you do to troubleshoot and fix what’s causing those long page load times?
+intro: "If your site is loading slowly, what can you do to troubleshoot and fix what's causing those long page load times?
 Here, we provide a way to approach frontend troubleshooting and strategies to improve page load results.
 To help visualize how page loading works, we explain the page load journey including associated metrics for each step.
 Read on to discover how to improve your frontend site experience using seven Web Vitals (some of which are Core Metrics) and ten optimization strategies."
 ---

 In the current digital landscape, a website's performance is a critical factor in attracting and retaining users.
 With users expecting pages to load within a few seconds, sites and apps that deliver fast-loading, resolution-responsive pages tend to retain visitors for longer and experience improved conversion rates.
 Frontend performance optimization plays a pivotal role in achieving these outcomes.
 This article delves into key frontend performance optimization strategies that can enhance website speed, interactivity, and user satisfaction.

 ![loading is a journey](loading-is-a-journey.png)

-According to Addy Osmani in his article, “[The Cost of Javascript](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4),” when a webpage loads in your browser, it isn’t a single-step process but a journey comprising several critical stages.
+According to Addy Osmani in his article, “[The Cost of Javascript](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4),” when a webpage loads in your browser, it isn't a single-step process but a journey comprising several critical stages.
 Each stage needs to provide appropriate feedback to users so they understand that more content and functionality is loading onto the screen.
 By showing page load progress, users feel that the site is loading faster and will be worth the wait, improving their experience.
 Osmani identified three phases users will see when a page loads:

 - Loading Feedback Phase - confirmation that the page is loading (Is it happening?)
 - Content Rendering Phase - see useful content quickly (Is it useful?), and finally,
 - Interactive Phase - access a fully interactive and functional page (Is it usable?).

-Let’s explore the stages of the journey in more depth:
+Let's explore the stages of the journey in more depth:

 1. **Loading Feedback Phase (Is it happening?)**:
    This phase provides users immediate feedback and confirmation that their request to load the webpage (after clicking a link or entering a URL) has been received by the system and the system is delivering that request to the browser.
 Visual indicators like a loading spinner, progress bar, or any form of initial feedback reassure users that system activity is happening.
 Metrics like First Contentful Paint (FCP) and First Paint (FP) indicate how quickly first content becomes visible to a user.
 2. **Content Rendering Phase (Is it useful?):**
-   During this phase, the webpage renders useful content in the browser relatively quickly even if the page hasn’t fully loaded.
+   During this phase, the webpage renders useful content in the browser relatively quickly even if the page hasn't fully loaded.
 Essential parts of the webpage, like main text, images, or primary navigation elements, appear.
-Users can start understanding page structure and potentially get some value from the displayed content, even if they can’t yet interact with all page elements.
+Users can start understanding page structure and potentially get some value from the displayed content, even if they can't yet interact with all page elements.
 3. **Interactive Phase (Is it usable?):**
    This final phase of the page load journey indicates to the user that the page is fully functional.
 All resources, including JavaScript and CSS, have been loaded, parsed, and executed, and users can interact with it smoothly without timing delays.
 Users can complete activities like clicking buttons and filling out forms.
 The Time to Interactive (TTI) metric is typical for this phase.

-For this article, I introduce measurement tools to determine how quickly a browser’s page load journey happens, outline key metrics to indicate where trouble may be happening, and provide recommendations to improve frontend performance.
+For this article, I introduce measurement tools to determine how quickly a browser's page load journey happens, outline key metrics to indicate where trouble may be happening, and provide recommendations to improve frontend performance.

 ## Measurement Tools